themachsystem/Delivery/README.md

 # Delivery

-A simple app that shows local restaurants and bars using by Bopple web service.
+A simple app that shows local cafes and restaurants using by Bopple web service.

 ![Screenshot](/delivery_screenshot.png)